Unified framework for tableau models of Grothendieck polynomials: Introduction

 \section{Introduction}

-The Grassmannian is the set of $k$-dimensional hyperplanes in $\mathbb{C}^n$.
-Lascoux and Sch\"utzenberger~\cite{LS82,LS83} introduced Grothendieck polynomials to represent the K-theory ring of the Grassmannian.
-In particular, they correspond to the K-theory classes of structure sheaves of Schubert varieties, and so they are indexed by permutations in $S_n$.
-By taking the stable limit of $n \to \infty$, Fomin and Kirillov~\cite{FK94,FK96} initiated the study of stable Grothendieck functions.
+Lascoux and Sch\"utzenberger~\cite{LS82} introduced Grothendieck polynomials to represent the K-theory ring of the Grassmannian.
+Fomin and Kirillov~\cite{FK94} later initiated the study of stable Grothendieck functions.
 The subset of stable Grothendieck functions corresponding to Grassmannian permutations can be indexed by partitions and are called symmetric Grothendieck polynomials.
 They are Schur positive and form a linearly independent set in the space of symmetric functions of any degree.
-In particular, the lowest degree term of a symmetric Grothendieck polynomial is the Schur polynomial indexed by the same partition.
+In particular, the lowest degree term of a symmetric Grothendieck polynomial is the Schur function indexed by the same partition.

+We now remind the reader of two very important operations involving the ring of symmetric functions.
+The first is the involution, $\omega$, that interchanges elementary and homogeneous symmetric functions.
+The second is the Hall inner product, $\langle , \rangle$, which is the bilinear form defined by declaring the homogeneous and monomial symmetric bases of the ring of symmetric functions to be orthonormal.
+Aside from being incredibly useful tools for proving essential properties of symmetric functions these operations have an amazing relationship to Schur functions.
+First, it can be shown that the involution $\omega$ sends the Schur function $s_{\lambda}$ to $s_{\lambda'}$, the Schur function indexed by the transpose of $\lambda$.
+Second, the under the Hall inner product we can show that the Schur functions form an orthonormal basis for the ring of symmetric functions, meaning that $\langle s_{\lambda},s_{\mu}\rangle = \delta_{\lambda,\mu}$.

-For these reasons, it is natural to ask (1) how the involution, $\omega$, that interchanges elementary and homogeneous symmetric functions, affects symmetric Grothendieck polynomials, and (2) whether there is a set of polynomials orthonormal (under the Hall inner product: $\langle s_{\lambda},s_{\mu}\rangle = \delta_{\lambda,\mu}$) to the symmetric Grothendieck polynomials.
-These considerations led to the establishment of the four following versions of the symmetric Grothendieck polynomials and to the invention of the following combinatorial models to study them.
+Since the symmetric Grothendieck polynomial is a generalization of the Schur function, it is natural to ask (1) how the involution $\omega$ affects symmetric Grothendieck polynomials, and (2) whether there is a set of polynomials orthonormal under the Hall inner product to the symmetric Grothendieck polynomials.
+These considerations led to the establishment of the four following versions of the symmetric Grothendieck polynomials and the study of their properties in relation to the ``big Hopf algebra of Multisymmetric functions" described in section 9 of \cite{LP07} as well as to the invention of the following combinatorial models to represent them.